dotneko/dev-sysadmin/docs/WinServer2012/Windows_Server.md

 ```

 ## Features on Demand
-In previous versions of Windows, even if a server role or feature was disabled, the binary files for it were still present on the disk, consuming space.
-In Windows Server 2012, not only can you disable a role or feature, but you can also completely remove its files, a state shown as “removed” in Server Manager or “disabled with payload removed” in Dism.exe.
+- In Windows Server 2012, not only can you disable a role or feature, but you can also completely remove its files, a state shown as “removed” in Server Manager or “disabled with payload removed” in Dism.exe.

 - To reinstall a role or feature that been completely removed, you must have access to an installation source.